-Join us on 15 October at London’s Cromwell Place, with speakers Stephanie Rosenthal, Shwetal Patel and Wendi Norris – moderated by ArtReview’s Mark Rappolt – to discuss the shape of a postpandemic artworld
+15 October 2021 at London’s Cromwell Place: Stephanie Rosenthal, Shwetal Patel and Wendi Norris – moderated by ArtReview’s Mark Rappolt – discuss the shape of a postpandemic artworld

 About the speakers